 Above theorem shows that in the case of no integer points in $R$, convex body $R$ must have small width.
 Suppose now that the flat direction is known $r_{\min}(R)$ and we width is small.
 Next we show how $r_{\min}(R)$ is used to find an integer in $R$.

-Integer point enumeration in a $d$-dimensional convex body $R$ to several instances of the integer point enumeration in a $(d-1)$-dimensional convex bodies.
+Integer point enumeration in a d-dimensional convex body $R$ reduces to several instances of integer point enumeration in a $(d-1)$-dimensional convex body.
 It is convenient to represent $\z^d$ as disjoint union of $d-1$ dimensional lattices in $\r^d$

 with each lattice $L_k = \{ z : z^T r_{\min}(R')=k,\, z \in \z^d \}$ contained in the hyperplane $H_k = \{x\in\r^d: r_{\min}(R')^Tx = k\}$.
 The proposition below bounds the number of such hyperplanes intersecting $R$.